 OcNOS provides standards based redundancy protocols like VRRP, BFD, ring failure recovery protocols, MLAG, UDLD and graceful restart mechanisms.
 This protocol level redundancy provides guaranteed network level redundancy.
 For device level redundancy, OcNOS supports service availability frameworks based master-slave hot standby syncing.
 This feature is supported for several key protocols allowing device level redundancy in the absence of peer level network support.
 The modularity of OcNOS allows for individual process/protocol level upgrades and restarts without disturbing the running system for easy software upgrades.
 OcNOS will support ISSU for stateless upgrades.
 OcNOS has an in-built process heart beat monitoring and restart feature for process survivability in a 1 rack unit or multi-chassis format.
 This architecture helps in minimizing downtime in mission-critical network deployments.

-To address the needs of public/private/hybrid cloud networks, while enabling new applications and ushering in the era of Software Defined Networks (SDN), IP Infusion’s Open Compute Operating System (OcNOS) has been designed from the ground-up and is optimized for these demanding new data center and enterprise network environments.
+IP Infusion’s Open Compute Operating System (OcNOS) has been designed from the ground-up and is optimized to address the needs of public/private/hybrid cloud networks, while enabling new applications and ushering in the era of Software Defined Networks (SDN), newer, demanding data center and enterprise network environments.

-IP Infusion’s OcNOS is the industry’s most advanced network operating system for open compute platforms.
-It combines modern-day software and operating system (O/S) concepts, transparently restartable processes, open platform development, an un-modified Linux kernel, and a stateful database model.
+It is the industry’s most advanced network operating system for open compute platforms.
+Combining modern-day software and operating system (O/S) concepts, transparently restartable processes, open platform development, an un-modified Linux kernel, and a stateful database model.

 The OcNOS™ Product Brief contains a product overview, system architecture, and a comprehensive list of features and benefits, detailing its common software for multiple deployments and hardware, modular software design, support of disruptive networking technologies, and high availability.Download